 - Recertification of compliance with size standards is required in the event of a merger, acquisition or novation within 30 days of the transaction becoming final.

-- Contracting officer must request that a business concern recertify its’ small business size status within 120 days prior to the end of the fifth year & no more than 120 days prior to exercising any option thereafter.
+- Contracting officer must request that a business concern recertify its’ small business size status within 60 to 120 days prior to the end of the fifth year & no more than 60 to 120 days prior to exercising any option thereafter.

 Contracting officer must update the Federal Procurement Data System to reflect the contractor’s new size status.
 However, the Contracting officer is not required to terminate the contract when the concern is found to be other than small.